brikrey67/http-mvc-intro-rails/README.md

 We're going to talk about MVC, because that's the pattern that Rails implements.

+Now MVC is not specific to Rails.
+In fact, we've seen it before via Sinatra:
+- Sinatra has provided us a way to create *controllers* to handle http requests.
-We've already used the MVC design paradigm to organize our Sinatra apps.
-ActiveRecord has already shown you a library that helps you build *models*.
-We've already used Embedded Ruby (erb) to construct *views*.
+- ActiveRecord has shown us a library to allow us to build *models*.
+- We've already used Embedded Ruby (erb) to construct *views*.

 MVC can be used in lots of types of applications.
 There are MVC-style frameworks for building native desktop apps (e.g., Microsoft's ASP.net, Cocoa